arkrueger/h2o-adsorption/README.md

 Here's a short one if you're interested.
 I originally did this project in MATLAB but rewrote it in Python.

+Step 0: Wonder what kappa is for water adsorption on silica in a packed column.
+What's kappa?
+It's uh... the mass transfer coefficient.
+Or something.

 Step 1: Get silica column with color changing beads (orange -> white).

 Step 2: Humidify air.

 Step 3: Blow humidified air through silica column.

-Step 4: Forget to turn the camera on and realize you have to set up the experiment again.
+Step 4: Forget to turn the videocamera on and realize you have to set up the experiment again.

-Step 5: Turn the camera on before starting the air flow.
+Step 5: Turn the videocamera on before starting the air flow.

 Step 6: Stop recording once the column has completed the color change.